kamoshi/kamoshi.org/content/posts/building-an-ssg-in-rust/index.md

 some open questions, like "What if the build task is nondeterministic, should it be rebuilt every time?".
 Please take a look at the library code to see how the current build system works in detail.

+### Reflections

+In Rust borrow checker makes it difficult to iterate on designs, so I think that when first coming up with abstractions it's fine to use `.clone()` as much as possible, this way you don't have to deal with memory when you aren't even sure if the design will stick.
+Besides, using references is an optimization and premature optimization is rarely a good idea, it's much better to only optimize your program after you profile it and locate any bottlenecks.

+I ended up learning a lot about the Rust type system, it's pretty powerful, but it's also easy to come up with the wrong abstraction sometimes.
+Type classes, or Rust traits, are very powerful, but they seldom make the right abstraction when used liberally.
+I think most programs are better off avoiding new traits.

+On the other hand, using traits to mark abstract capabilities is amazing and I feel like more languages should have this feature in their type systems, in particular the built-in traits like `Copy`, `Send` or `Sync`.
+I think that the so-called lawful typeclass approach à la Haskell is fine, but the Rust community really shows how useful type classes can be even without HKTs.

+And to sum up, I feel like going with Rust was the pragmatic choice here, I could have gone with some other language, and the solition might have been more elegant or interesting, but the Rust soluton works prefectly fine and I still ended up learning a lot in the process.
+It's always worth noting that the choice of a language is always a lot more than just the language, you also end up choosing the ecosystem of libraries, and the build tools used to build projects in that language.
+I feel like Rust's world is a joy to work with.